DoD-Platform-One/minio/docs/README.md

 App Version: Operator 1.0.7, instance 1.0.7
 Plugins:
 Additional docs for using  and its plugins can be found at $URL The containers being used are maintained in the public/apps/minio registry.
-These containers ahve not been hardened, but have been retagged.
+These containers have not been hardened, but have been retagged.
 When available hardened containers will be implemented.

-Minio instances mount a secret named by default as minio-creds-secret with "accesskey" and "secretkey" By default this is "minio" and "minio123" respectively and this should be changed for production deployments
+Minio instances mount a secret named by default as `minio-creds-secret` with `accesskey` and `secretkey`.
+By default this is `minio` and `minio123` respectively and this should be changed for production deployments

 ### Prerequisites

 * Kubernetes cluster deployed
 * kubectl configuration installed
-* Elasticsearch and Kibana deployed to Kubernetes namespace

 Install kubectl